Amsterdam/amsterdam-app-frontend/.docs/sentry.md

 To be used to catch errors thrown in the wrapped components.
 See https://docs.sentry.io/platforms/javascript/guides/react/components/errorboundary/

-2 ErrorBoundaries are implemented in `App.tsx` to catch errors that are not handled by a "deeper" boundary.
+2 ErrorBoundaries are implemented in `App.tsx` to catch errors that are not handled by a "deeper" boundary. `CustomErrorBoundary.tsx` is to be used outside the Redux RootProvider only and contains unthemed styles as a necessity (the theme is not available outside the RootProvider).

 #### Caveats